kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 **Maintaining balance** is **one of the most fundamental challenges in robotics.**

-Many robotic systemsâ€”including **humanoid robots**, **bipedal platforms**, **quadruped robots**, **self-balancing mobile robots**, and dynamically stabilized manipulatorsâ€”must continuously regulate their motion to remain stable while interacting with their environment.
+Many robotic systems—including **humanoid robots**, **bipedal platforms**, **quadruped robots**, **self-balancing mobile robots**, and dynamically stabilized manipulators—must continuously regulate their motion to remain stable while interacting with their environment.

 Although these systems are mechanically complex, many of their balance-related behaviors can be approximated using variations of the inverted pendulum model.
 As a result, the inverted pendulum has become one of the most widely studied benchmark problems in robotics and modern control engineering.